-Preheat oven to 350 degrees and line a 9 x 13 baking dish with parchment paper.
+- Preheat oven to 350 degrees and line a 9 x 13 baking dish with parchment paper.
 If making in a crockpot, select low heat.

-- Pour mixture into prepared baking dish, pressing in with spoon to fill the pan.
+- Pour mixture into a prepared baking dish, pressing in with a spoon to fill the pan.
 Drizzle the remaining 1 cup of cheese sauce over the top.
 I like to sprinkle a little more smoked paprika on top.
 Place in oven and bake for 30 minutes.
 If making in a slow cooker, set to low and allow to cook for approximately 1-1/2 hours.

-- When veggies are tender, drain and place them in blender.
+- When veggies are tender, drain and place them in a blender.
 NOTE: reserve 1 cup of the broth, and add to blender.
 Add all the remaining ingredients, and blend until smooth.

 - Now, it's ready to use in this casserole or anything else you need a creamy, cheesy sauce in.
 It makes approximately 1 quart and can be stored in the refrigerator for up to 2 weeks.

 Detailed instructions, in-process photos, and my personal helpful tips can be found in the article above.